© Bank of America Corporation. All rights reserved.

 Below, Turner points to three ways a donor-advised fund could help you simplify your giving year-round—and for years to come.

 It works like this: You can put a lump sum into a DAF and then have the fund distribute cash to organizations of your choice at your own pace.
 “You get the maximum income tax deduction immediately, even if the assets aren’t distributed right away,” says Turner.
-You’ll also receive income tax-free growth of the assets in the fund, as well as the ability to carry forward any unused charitable income tax deduction for up to five years.
+You’ll have the ability to carry forward any unused charitable income tax deduction for up to five years, and assets in the fund can grow free of income tax, maximizing your impact.
 In exchange, you relinquish ownership of the assets you donate, but you retain the right to advise how those assets should be distributed.
+(Even if you don’t plan to itemize, under the provisions of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) signed into law in March 2020, you may claim a deduction in 2020 of up to $300 for cash gifts to qualifying charities, not including DAFs.)

 “A donor-advised fund gives you the ability to invest your contributions by choosing from model portfolios,” Turner says.
 That means the assets you’ve placed in the fund are professionally managed and have the potential to continue growing.
 “And what that does,” Turner adds, “is to potentially give you more dollars to support the charities that you want.”